 "The injured seem to just keep showing up," said Navy Lt.
 Cmdr.
 Chris Worth.
 "We've been working from dawn to dusk since getting here."

 Emergency medical centers almost everywhere were swamped with patients critically injured by the quake.
 There were dire shortages of surgeons, nurses, medicines and medical tools.
+Doctors said patients were dying of sepsis from untreated wounds.

 "A large number of those coming here are having to have amputations, since their wounds are so infected," said Brynjulf Ystgaard, a Norwegian surgeon at a Red Cross field hospital.